nexiality/documentation/userguide/Danny Change.md

 			</li>
 			<li>
-			    If the version of Java installed is <b>1.8</b> or above, skip to the next section (Check Excel Version), otherwise if the version of Java installed is less than <b>1.8</b>, proceed to Step 2 down below (Download Java).
+			    If the version of Java installed is <b>1.8</b> or above, skip to the next section (Check Excel Version), otherwise if the version of Java installed is less than <b>1.8</b>, proceed to the next step down below (Download Java).
 			</li>
         </ol>